Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 • Compliance: Accurate OCR is important for maintaining compliance in industries with strict regulatory requirements, including audits of legal proceedings and record-keeping.

 The OCR engine typically follows a series of steps to ensure accuracy.
 First, the physical document is scanned, and the image is preprocessed to correct alignment and remove noise.
-The OCR software then targets one character, word, or text block at a time, using pattern recognition and feature extraction to identify characters.
-Finally, post-processing techniques, such as spell checkers and AI-based language models, are used to correct errors and increase OCR accuracy.
+The OCR software then targets one character, word, or text block at a time.
+This involves pattern recognition, where the engine compares the shapes of characters in the image to known character patterns, and feature extraction, which identifies key characteristics of each character (like curves, lines, and loops).
+Finally, post-processing techniques, such as spell checkers and ai-based language models, are used to correct errors and increase OCR accuracy.
+These models analyze the context of words to suggest more probable corrections, going beyond simple dictionary lookups.

 While OCR has become integral across industries, achieving high accuracy remains a challenge.
-According to TDWI, relying on page-level accuracy can be misleading if errors cluster in critical data fields.
+According to TDWI in an article from March 2018, relying on page-level accuracy can be misleading if errors cluster in critical data fields.
 Therefore, field-level accuracy, measured using confidence scores, is essential for data extraction to be reliably integrated into databases or used as metadata.

 Many organizations are using OCR to automate data extraction from documents.
 The New York Times has adapted the OCR technology into a proprietary tool they entitle Document Helper, that enables their interactive news team to accelerate the processing of documents that need to be reviewed.